Skip to content

 • The concern is so serious that sharing would meet the significant public interest threshold

-• The person is unable to give valid consent due to lacking mental capacity to do so
+• The person is unable to give valid consent due to lacking mental capacity to do so, and a best interest decision has determined that information should be shared

 • Other people would be at risk if information were not shared.